Persimmon Pudding Cake

 - 1 teaspoon ground ginger

 - 1 cup chopped nuts - pecans or walnuts

 - Whipping cream

-1 Preheat oven to 400°F. In a large bowl, mix the persimmon pulp, eggs, butter, milk and vanilla.
+1 Preheat oven to 400°F. In a large bowl, mix the persimmon pulp, sugar, eggs, butter, milk and vanilla.

 3 Add the dry ingredients to the wet ingredients, a third at a time, fully incorporating after each addition.
 Add the chopped nuts.